California’s Oldest District

 The District’s 30+ member staff includes a General Manager, administrative/accounting personnel, field inspectors, and pump and line crew employees.
 Our key staff members.

 Ross Valley Sanitary District (also known as Sanitary District No. 1) is a special enterprise district organized under the California Health and Safety Code and the Sanitary Acts of 1891 and 1923.
 The District is governed by a five-member Board of Directors elected at large.
 Election of Directors is consolidated with the June Primary Election, with three and two Directors being elected in alternating, even numbered years.
 Directors are elected to serve four year terms.
 The District Board routinely meets each month, with special meetings called as necessary.
-Daily management is carried out by the General Manager who oversees the District's staff and reports directly to the board.
-View our Board of Directors.
+Daily management is carried out by the General Manager who oversees the District’s staff and reports directly to the board.
+View our Board of Directors page for more information.